papajessie/swcpy/docs/RebelHeavyStormDeath.md

   * Spawn apply buffs: buffReduceHeals2
   * Unit ID: RebelHeavyStormDeath
-  * _Not found: Ability, Apply buffs, Death projectile, Death projectile damage, Death projectile delay, Death projectile distance, Hero data, Projectile type, Self buff, Upgrade shard uid_
+  * _Not found: Ability, Apply buffs, Death projectile, Hero data, Projectile type, Self buff, Upgrade shard uid_

 ### Presentation stats

 These are all sorts of user interface settings, that should not interfere with gameplay.